-529 Accounts: What Happens When Your Child Doesn't Go to College?
+529 Accounts: When a Child Doesn’t Go to College

 A 529 account can be used for other types of education besides college, including trade and vocational schools and more.